 If you’re spending with the Amex Hilton Aspire, you’ll earn 7 Hilton points per dollar for U.S. restaurants, flights booked directly with airlines or Amex Travel, and select car rental agencies.
 That means you’ll need to spend $715 to earn a free night at the lowest-category Hilton hotel (costing 5,000 points), and $13,572 for a free night at Hilton’s best hotels.

 Here are some of the welcome bonuses you can earn to increase your Hyatt points balance:

-- The World Of Hyatt Credit Card – Up to 50,000 bonus Hyatt points:
+- World of Hyatt Credit Card – Up to 60,000 bonus Hyatt points:

 - Chase Sapphire Preferred® Card – 60,000 bonus points after you spend $4,000 on purchases in the first three months of account opening.

 - Chase Sapphire Reserve® – 50,000 bonus Chase points after you spend $4,000 on purchases in the first three months from account opening